Corona Rigidity: Independence results, I. Nontrivial isomorphisms

 \subsection{Other models for non-rigidity}

-Due to their complexity, the questions of the existence of nontrivial automorphisms of $\cP(\bbN)/\Fin$, the Calkin algebra, and the related quotient structures, are open in `most' models of $\ZFC$.
-In this section we will explore the models in which these structures have nontrivial automorphisms.
+Due to their complexity, the questions of the existence of nontrivial automorphisms of $\cP(\bbN)/\Fin$, the Calkin algebra and other quotient structures, are open in `most' models of $\ZFC$.

-The success of the Continuum Hypothesis in constructing nontrivial automorphisms and isomorphisms of Borel quotient structures has a satisfactory metamathematical explanation.
-These structures are frequently countably saturated and therefore Keisler's back-and-forth method gives $2^{\aleph_1}$ automorphisms as well as isomorphisms between elementarily equivalent such structures (see \S\ref{S.CHModelTheory}).
-As we saw in \S\ref{S.6aii}, some of the most important massive quotient \cstar-algebras are not fully countably saturated (at least not with the standard choice of the language), and nontrivial automorphisms are constructed by a variety of other techniques.
-Nevertheless, even in this most general setting, Woodin's $\Sigma^2_1$ absoluteness theorem provides a satisfactory explanation for the success of $\CH$ (we will return to this point in \S\ref{S.Absoluteness}).
+The success of CH in constructing nontrivial automorphisms and isomorphisms of Borel quotient structures has a satisfactory metamathematical explanation.
+As discussed in \S\ref{S.CHModelTheory}, part of the reason comes from countable saturation, nevertheless, even in this most general setting, Woodin's $\Sigma^2_1$-absoluteness Theorem provides a strong justification for the effectiveness of $\CH$ in solving these problems (we will return to this point in \S\ref{S.Absoluteness}).

 What interests us in this section is the dual problem: In what models of the negation of the Continuum Hypothesis do some quotient structures have nontrivial automorphisms?\footnote{The reason for avoiding the related question, asking in what models of the negation of the Continuum Hypothesis do nontrivial isomorphisms between some quotient structures exist, is that for \cstar-algebras we do not have any answers.
 No example of a pair of simple, separable, \cstar-algebras whose coronas are isomorphic for a nontrivial reason is known, even when the $\CH$ is assumed (see Example~\ref{Ex.FV} for the best known result in this direction).}